 What Is Meteor JS?

 Meteor JS is a development platform containing libraries and packages that you can use to create a prototype app.
-It literally takes hours—not months or even days—to get your first application up and running, if you build it with Meteor.
+If you build your first application with Meteor, it literally takes hours—not months or even days—to get it up and running.
 Installing Meteor on a Windows machine is an easy process involving the following steps:

 Let’s Get to Know Meteor, the Full-Stack JS Platform